pbjorklund/pbjorklundblog/content/posts/gpt.md

 GPT, or Generative Pre-trained Transformer, is much like an all-star team of language experts, capable of generating human-like text based on input prompts.
 To better understand this language model, let's dive into its key concepts using management analogies.

-Apologies for the confusion.
-Let's try to simplify it even further using non-technical language and more accessible analogies.

 **Understanding GPT: A Simplified Explanation for Managers**

 **GPT: A Team Player**